yangyan22/Medical-Report-Generation-with-CNN-HLSTM/README.md

 To perform the evaluation of the metric Meteor, you need to download the package "paraphrase-en.gz" and put it to the path "./pycocoevalcap/meteor/data/paraphrase-en.gz".
 We did not upload it since the file was too big.

-If you find the code useful, please cite our paper "Joint Embedding of Deep Visual and Semantic Features for Medical Image Report Generation", IEEE Transactions on Multimedia, 2021.
+If you find our work or our code helpful for your research, please cite our paper: Joint Embedding of Deep Visual and Semantic Features for Medical Image Report Generation, IEEE Transactions on Multimedia, 2021.
+Authors: Yan Yang, Jun Yu*, Jian Zhang, Weidong Han*, Hanliang Jiang, and Qingming Huang

 # Dependencies
   - Python=3.7.3